 I often describe how in all my projects and in my transformations of organizations I’ve never had to ask for more resources.
 We often got more resources, but it was never essential to the fundamental success of what we were trying to do.

-Once we figured out the root causes of our problems and focus on fixing those, the insatiable need for more people, more money and more time inevitably went away.
+Once we figured out the root causes of our problems and focused on fixing those, the insatiable need for more people, more money and more time inevitably went away.

 I spent this summer driving around southern California, looking at colleges for my youngest daughter.
 She wants to go where the action is, in her way of thinking, and so has decided that California is the place.
 As we drove, especially from Los Angeles up to San Francisco, we saw a lot of signs and evidence of the drought that is going on there.
 My first thoughts, as I read some of the humorous billboards and signs people had put up complaining about the drought and who was responsible for the lack of water, was that it looked like the typical food fight I’ve seen in struggling organizations.
 No one, based upon the signs and billboards, appeared to be creatively looking for solutions or how to better use what resources they had.
 Instead they all appeared to be focused on getting more of the same but from somebody else and blaming others on the current plight.